rat-v/The-Forage-Job-Simulations/Mastercard - Phishing Campaign.md

 here](https://docs.google.com/presentation/d/1Z09cHT1KuHFMbWuMYQ0E6LulhlsCWGUA/edit?usp=drive_link&ouid=106467889851699668673&rtpof=true&sd=true).

-For the future, it would be better if I included more visuals such as pictures of an example phishing email so that it's not just a bunch of text that the employees have to look at.
+For the future, it would be better if I included more visuals such as pictures of an example phishing email to make it more engaging to keep interest so that it's not just a bunch of text that the employees have to look at.